 Form lasting working relationships with the best of the best in higher ed

-On Thursday, April 25, we will bring together organizations and individuals who contribute to community-driven solutions addressing Portland’s housing crisis.
-The goal of the gathering is to present the big picture view of where we are and how we got here.
-Showcase current projects, discuss and identify opportunities for change and collaboration, share options for funding, create a working network of do-ers in the Portland community.
+On Wednesday, April 24, we will bring together organizations and individuals who contribute to community-driven solutions addressing Portland’s housing crisis.
+The goal of the gathering is to briefly present the big picture view of where we are and how we got here, support the do-ers who are creating positive change and to inspire future do-ers in our community.
+We will showcase current projects, discuss and identify opportunities and collaboration, and create a working network of do-ers in the Portland community.